1996 Ontario Liberal Party leadership election: John Gerretsen

-Gerretsen, 54, was a lawyer who was elected MPP for Kingston and the Islands in 1995.
+John Gerretsen, 54, was a lawyer who was elected MPP for Kingston and the Islands in 1995.
 He served as a Kingston Alderman/Councillor between 1972 and 1980, and served as Mayor between 1980 and 1988.
 He was also President of the Association of Municipalities of Ontario from 1986 to 1987.

 Greg Kells

-Kells was an Ottawa area businessman, and the only candidate who was not in caucus.
+Greg Kells was an Ottawa area businessman, and the only candidate who was not in caucus.

 Gerrard Kennedy

-Kennedy, 36, only entered the legislature at the end of May, when he won the by-election to replace former Premier Bob Rae in York South.
+Gerrard Kennedy, 36, only entered the legislature at the end of May, when he won the by-election to replace former Premier Bob Rae in York South.
 He has however made a name of himself as the head of the Daily Bread Food Bank.
 He was seen as the leading left-of-centre candidate, and was identified by the press as the early frontrunner.